PaulDuvall/aws-5-mins/cloudshell/README.md

 ### Download File

-1. From your CloudShell environment, create a new file.
+1. From your CloudShell environment, create a new file: `vim cloudshell-test.txt`.
 1. Make some changes to the file.
 1. Go to **Actions** and select **Download File**.

 ### Upload File

-1. On your local computer, create a new file.
+1. On your local computer, modify the contents of the file.
-1. Make some changes to the file.
+1. Change the name of the file to `local-env.txt`.
 1. Go to **Actions** and select **Upload File**.

 ### Restart AWS CloudShell